 “We’ve also developed our nation’s first space traffic management policy to help navigate the thousands of satellites and other man-made objects orbiting the Earth at this very moment,” Pence said.

-The policy is meant to help companies to partner with government agencies to develop data share systems, technical guidelines and safety standards to help minimize the risk of debris and satellite collisions during launch and while in orbit, Pence said.
+The policy is meant to help companies to partner with government agencies to develop data share systems, technical guidelines and safety standards to reduce the risk of debris and satellite collisions during launch and while in orbit, Pence said.

-The U.S. Department of Commerce soon will unveil the first part of its open architecture data repository, which will provide access to a basic level of space situational awareness, based on both commercial data and the space catalog compiled by the Department of Defense, Pence said.
+The U.S. Department of Commerce soon will unveil the first part of its open architecture data repository, which will provide access to a basic level of space situational awareness, using both commercial data and the space catalog compiled by the U.S. Department of Defense (DoD) that tracks more than 23,000 man-made objects currently in orbit.

 Trump Administration Assures Access to Wireless Spectrum